Mangopay/api-docs/page/28_testing-payments.md

 **You must use the password ″BCMC123″ (this is different to the Visa/Mastercard and Diners one!).
 If you put a wrong password the card will be blocked**

 ## iDeal
-You do not need a specific test account to use iDeal in sandbox – just choose « ING » from the two options on the RedirectURL and the transasction will then be accepted (in production, you would then be redirected to the approriate bank to make the payment)
+You do not need a specific test account to use iDeal in sandbox – just choose "ING" from the two options on the RedirectURL and the transasction will then be accepted (in production, you would then be redirected to the approriate bank to make the payment)
 Note that the following specific amounts are reserved for specific errors:
 * 2.00EUR: the transaction has been cancelled by the user (101002)
 * 3.00EUR: User has let the payment session expire without paying (001034)